For Cable Television, High-Speed Internet, and Phone Services

 How long does Comcast maintain personally identifiable information?

 Comcast maintains personally identifiable information about you in our regular business records while you are a subscriber to our cable service or other services.
 We also maintain this information for a period of time after you are no longer a subscriber if the information is necessary for the purposes for which it was collected or to satisfy legal requirements.
 These purposes typically include business, legal, or tax purposes.
-If these purposes no longer apply, we will destroy the information according to our internal policies and procedures.
+If these purposes no longer apply, we will destroy, de-identify, or anonymize the information according to our internal policies and procedures.

 IV.
 Customer Access and Choice